icmlviz/icmlviz.github.io/reference.md

 ***Related workshops***

+[VADL 2017: Workshop on Visual Analytics for Deep Learning]

 [2016 Workshop on Human Interpretability in Machine Learning at ICML]

 [ACCV 2016 Workshop on Interpretation and Visualization of Deep Neural Nets]